gregorybradley/TEST-REPO/README.md

 # TEST-REPO
-This is simply a test for learning
+This is simply a test for learning.
 This is line is for testing how to commit a repo.